Flea Markets in Los Angeles

 You can also find a detailed review of the Melrose Trading Post on our flea market directory online at fleamapket.com

-The Long Beach Antique Market is home to 800 vendors spread out over 20 acres.
-Sieve through mid-century finds, Victorian treasures, and vintage memorabilia at this flea market which takes place on the third Sunday of every month.
+Spread out over 20 acres, the Long Beach Antique Market is home to 800 vendors.
+Browse through mid-century finds, Victorian treasures and vintage memorabilia at this flea market, held on the third Sunday of every month.

-The hosts, Lynn and David have been running the flea market at Veterans Stadium since 1892.
-They enforce a ’20-year rule’, so you are safe in the knowledge that those 50s-era Pyrex bowls aren’t fake reproductions.
+Lynn and David have been hosting the flea market at Veterans Stadium since 1892.
+They enforce a ’20-year rule’, so you can be sure that those 1950s Pyrex bowls aren’t fake reproductions.

 Best flea markets in LA: View of Long Beach Antique Market

-One of the many reasons that this flea market stands out from the rest, is that they have real restrooms!
-Customers don’t have to mess around with unhygienic portaloos when nature calls.
-This market is a must-visit.
-It’s full of genuine vintage artifacts, has a sunny seaside location and the atmosphere is buzzing!
+This flea market stands out from the rest for many reasons, one of which is that it has real restrooms!
+Customers don’t have to deal with unhygienic portable toilets when nature calls.
+This market is a must-visit!
+It’s full of authentic vintage artefacts, boasts a sunny seaside location, and the atmosphere is buzzing!

 Where: East Conant Street 4901, CA USA